• Skip to primary navigation

 Ingredients

 • Cilantro – is the star of this recipe.
-It’s totally delicious and adds a beautiful green color.
+It’s herbaceous and adds a beautiful green color.

 • Salad oil – I recommend avocado oil, as it’s a neutral oil.
 You can also use olive oil, but it will change the flavor profile just a little.
-MCT, walnut, flaxseed and sunflower oils are also other good options, but avoid coconut oil, as it turns solid when refrigerated.
-If you follow a low-FODMAP diet (or even if you don’t), garlic-infused olive oil is a very good choice here.
+Garlic-infused olive oil is a very good choice here.

 • Mayonnaise – adds creaminess and depth of flavor.
-You can also substitute the mayo with full-fat yogurt (think coconut!) or sour cream.
+You can also substitute the mayo with full-fat yogurt or sour cream.

-• Green onion – Just a hint of onion is so good!
+• Green onion – just a hint of onion adds so much flavor.
+Use the green part only for low-FODMAP.

-• Salt and pepper – these tie all the flavors together
+• Salt and pepper – these tie all the flavors together.
+Omit the pepper for AIP.

 Wide mouth jar of creamy dressing sitting in front of a nutribullet blender with some lime halves and cilantro surrounding the jar.